plasticityai/coldbrew/README.md

 Coldbrew.runFunction("foo", 5, 2); // Resolves to 25
 ```

-Note: This only works if the data returned by the function is JSON serializable.

 #### Run Python Function Asynchronously in JavaScript
 You can run a function from Python asynchronously in JavaScript like so:
 ```javascript